 TESOL at Fredonia

-Demand for English language specialists is growing.
-Fredonia’s degree program offers you the opportunity to engage in the latest research-based teaching theories and methods grounded in cultural and linguistic contexts.
+Demand for English language teachers is growing as more children who speak a language other than English enroll in schools.
+Fredonia’s degree program offers you the opportunity to engage in the latest research-based teaching theories and methods, grounded in cultural and linguistic contexts, so you can become a successful, strong teacher informed in best practices for working with this special group of students.

 The Fredonia Difference

-Students who complete the TESOL program are eligible for initial and/or professional New York State teacher certification in TESOL.
+Students who complete the TESOL Advanced Certificate (AC) program are eligible for initial and/or professional New York State teacher certification in TESOL.
 The TESOL program requires a 20-day supervised field experience in a local school.
-Students with K-6 certification are assigned to 7-12 settings while students with 7-12 certification are assigned to K-6 settings.
+Students with K-6 certification are assigned to K-6 settings while students with 7-12 certification are assigned to 7-12 settings.
 The assignments enhance your professional value by ensuring that you’ll be prepared to work in a variety of settings.

 - Public/private school teacher